Tag-based regulation of modules in genetic programming improves context-dependent problem solving: Methods

-The changing-signal problem requires programs to execute a unique response for each of 16 distinct input signals.
+The independent-signal problem requires programs to execute a unique response for each of 16 distinct input signals.
 Because signals are distinct, programs need not alter their response to any particular signal over time.
-Instead, programs may `hardware' each of the 16 possible responses to the appropriate input signal.
+Instead, programs may ``hardwire'' each of the 16 possible responses to the appropriate input signal.
 However, input signals are presented in a random order; thus, the correct \textit{order} of responses cannot be hardcoded.
-Otherwise, evaluation (and fitness assignment) on the changing-signal task mirrors that of the repeated-signal task (Section \ref{sec:methods:repeated-signal-problem}).
+Otherwise, evaluation (and fitness assignment) on the independent-signal task mirrors that of the signal-counting task (Section \ref{sec:methods:signal-counting-problem}).
 A program is considered a solution if it responds correctly to all 16 input signals during evaluation.